What Is Kojic Acid? Everything You Should Know And More!

 - Using effective concentrations (1-4%)

-- Combining with complementary ingredients
+- Combining with supporting ingredients like turmeric

 - Treating newer, surface-level spots

-Factors That Slow Results
+Factors That May Slow Results

-- Skipping sunscreen (biggest mistake)
+- Skipping sunscreen (the biggest mistake)

-- Inconsistent use—missing days regularly
+- Inconsistent use — missing days regularly

 - Using too low a concentration

-- Deep, old, or hormonal discoloration
+- Deep, old, or hormonal dark spots

 - Continued sun exposure without protection